-Some career fields seem to have a large number of people who engage in substance abuse or who are addicted to drugs or alcohol.
-One high-profile example is the entertainment industry, where actors, musicians, producers, and many others in the field have been in the news for drug abuse, or illness or death due to drug abuse.
+Some career fields seem to have a large number of people who engage in substance misuse or who have an addiction to drugs or alcohol.
+One high-profile example is the entertainment industry, where actors, musicians, producers, and many others in the field have been in the news for drug misuse, or illness or death due to drug misuse.
 However, this is not the only career field that tends to have high rates of addiction.

 - Hospitality and food service